I have a favourite plant family. Apiaceae or Umbelliferae – both names are commonly used.

 Mix together in a glass bowl.
 Cover and refrigerate for at least an hour to let the flavours develop.

 Parsnips didn’t feature in my parents’ cooking.
-I’m pretty sure they don’t grow well in Papua New Guinea.
-But I’ve come to love them.
+I’m pretty sure they don’t grow well in Papua New Guinea, where I spent my childhood.
+But I’ve come to love parsnips.